kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 ## Requirements

+ATTENTION: This demo does not yet support Helm 3!
+This was a major change to Kubernetes (and removed the dependency to Tiller).
+We will upgrade the demo as soon as Confluent Platform 5.4 is out in December 2019 (where Confluent Operator will support Helm 3).
+For now, you have to use Helm 2.
+Thus, be careful with `brew upgrade helm` or similar commands.

 The following components are required on your laptop to provison and install the demo (ideally in the tested versions, otherwise, you might have to fix errors):

 * [jq](https://stedolan.github.io/jq/): Lightweight and flexible command-line JSON processor,  e.g. `brew install jq`